USS John C. Stennis: Ship's seal

 The ship herself is pictured in the seal.
 On the edges of the flight deck are the words "Honor, Courage, Commitment" which are the United States Navy's Core Values.

 The seal, after selection by the ship's crew, was submitted to Mrs. Margaret Stennis Womble, the ship's sponsor and daughter of Senator Stennis, and to Mrs. John Hampton Stennis, the matron of honor and wife of Senator Stennis' son, for their approval.
 In February 1995 they approved the design.

 Ship's name controversy

 The ship's name was originally approved by then-president Ronald Reagan in 1988.
-As of 2021, the ship's name was the subject of renewed controversy due to Senator Stennis's outspoken opposition to civil rights and racial equality, and his extensive record of legislative support for racial segregation.
+In 2021, the ship's name was the subject of renewed controversy due to Senator Stennis's outspoken opposition to civil rights and racial equality, and his extensive record of legislative support for racial segregation.
 The controversy is part of a larger reassessment of military bases, ships and other U.S. military assets named after Confederate generals and other persons associated with slavery and racial segregation.

 In fiction

 John C. Stennis was used and featured in Transformers: Revenge of the Fallen and World War Z.

-The ship carried a dead kaiju in Pacific Rim.
+The ship carried a dead kaiju in the 2013 film Pacific Rim.

 It was briefly featured in the Intro to NCIS.

+In the military aviation simulation game Digital Combat Simulator, it is included as a free-to-use aircraft carrier, including launch and recovery operations through it.

+The John Stennis carrier was one of the locations featured in Tom Clancy's Debt of Honor, released in August 1994.